ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 * ``Package``: Any directory containing Python modules and sub-packages

-Differences Between a Python Package and Library
+Differences between a Python package and library
 ------------------------------------------------

 Although the terms *package* and *library* are often used interchangeably, there is